python-trio/trio/README.rst

      doesn't even work that well, since we'll end up with a bunch of Cancelled crashes

+     maybe we should get more serious about KeyboardInterrupt. make a version that's a subclass of Cancelled, and if we detect a KI then raise it immediately in the current tasks and also inject it into *all* tasks as a cancellation.

+     how to aggregate at the top-level, though? if everything exited with keyboardinterrupt or success, then cool, reasonable to make our final exception a keyboardinterrupt instead of an UnhandledExceptionError. if some raised new errors...?

    - async generator hooks

    - pytest plugin